graceyin1218/Origins/README.md

 ### Table of contents

+### Something missing?
+Submit a pull request or open a new issue!
+If an issue is already open for the entry you want, +1 it or something, so others can guage its popularity.
+The more popular something appears, the more likely it'll be addressed first!

 ### Contributing
 First look at the issues to see what people want to know about.
 You'll have the greatest impact if you find out the origins of one of those! :)